Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

 - What is virtualization and what is containerization?
     - What problems do they solve?
 Why do we need them?
-- What are the differences between VMs and containers?
 - Virtual machines (VWs)
     - Emulating a complete computer.
+    - Virtual machine brings the full software stack (kernel, libraries etc.)
     - Has a (type 1/2) hypervisor.
 Type 1 runs on bare metal while type 2 runs within an operating system.
 Distinction not always clear.
     - Might need/benefit from virtualization technologies (VT-X)
     - Great flexibility.
 Can run (normally) any operating system that runs on the virtualized platform.
     - Strict separation from host operating system.
 (Popular for safety critical tasks: c't banking os, Desinfec't, Remote laptops)
-    - Containers
-        - Low(er) overhead than virtual machines.
-        - Container operates in "fenced off" part of the operating system (`cgroups`).
-        - Container runs kernel of the host OS.
-        - Operating system (OS) needs to be compatible with underlying OS.
-Cannot run different OS than host.
-(TODO: Verify this)
-            - **Note**: Windows 10 can run Linux containers!
-(Due to Windows Subsystem for Linux?!)
-- Focus will be on Linux and Linux-based containers and VMs.
+- Focus of lecture will be on Linux and Linux-based containers and VMs.
 - Various virtualization and container technologies and tools to manage them.
 Sometimes separation is a bit vague/complicated and changed over time (lxc/lxd, Docker).
-- We discuss tools that are (more) likely to be encountered in simulation software.
+- We discuss tools and use cases that are (more) likely to be encountered in simulation software.

 ## Introduction to VirtualBox